Ruffdraft/sveltekit-cloudflare-template/README.md

 ## Credits

 Part of the UI and documentation for this project is originally from [CMSaasStarter](https://github.com/CriticalMoments/CMSaasStarter), which I have modified and enhanced with new features.
-While CMSaasStarter uses services from Supabase, I have replaced them with Cloudflare services and implemented different logic.
+While CMSaasStarter uses services from Supabase, I have replaced them with alternative services and implemented different logic.
 If you prefer to use Supabase, you can check out the original project, which is also a great choice.